LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 TutorialTime: 1 hour
 ---

-Open Web APIs give plenty of opportunity to create a wide variety of applications, reusing systems and data for new tools.
-But sometimes these services can also be used to provide small user-experience improvements.
+Open <abbr title="Application Programming Interfaces">APIs</abbr> (Application Programming Interfaces) give plenty of opportunity to create a wide variety of applications, reusing systems and data for new tools.
+But sometimes these can just be used to provide small user-experience improvements.
 This tutorial will cover using an API to provide auto-complete functionality on a website.

 Why use auto-complete?
 ----------------------